 4. Google Looker Studio

 Looker Studio is a web-based dashboard tool with easy sharing and collaboration.
-It’s more user-friendly than Tableau or Power BI, but still isn’t tailored for survey specifics.
+For some, it is more user-friendly than Tableau or Power BI, but it isn’t tailored for survey specifics.

 Best for: